eoinkelly/ember-runloop-handbook/README.md

 [This]() is a good resource for refreshing your understanding of how DOM events work.
-To get the most of the following discussion you should be familiar with how the browser propagates events and how the "capturing" and "bubbling" phase work.
+To get the most of the following discussion you should be familiar with how the browser propagates events and how the "capturing" and "bubbling" phases work.

-Ember registers handlers for those 28 events in the same way you would if you were doing it yourself with jQuery.
+Ember registers listeners for those 28 events in the same way you would if you were doing it yourself with jQuery.
 More specifically:

 * Ember attaches *all* its listeneners to a single element in the DOM.